slerman12/BrokenWisdoms-V2-in-progress/Thesis.md

 "Who is Sam?" the Congress asks.

-"He’s a PhD flunkee," the Alderman decides, and slams his gavel against the ivory surface of his desk.
+"He’s a PhD flunkee," the Alderman decides, slams his gavel against the ivory surface of his desk.

 The mallet's head breaks with the **wisdoms** in its alder, and the <!--cracked-->**broken** wood sprouts with roots<!--,--> and branches<!--, and moss-->.